fabiodamasceno/fixed-sticky/README.md

 ## Browser Support

-CSS position:sticky is in its infancy in terms of browser support.
-In stock browsers, it is available in Firefox 32+ and prefixed in Safari on iOS 6+ and Safari 6.1+.
+CSS position:sticky is really in its infancy in terms of browser support.
+In stock browsers, it is currently only available in iOS 6.

 ~~In Chrome you can enable it by navigating to `chrome://flags` and enabling experimental “WebKit features” or “Web Platform features” (Canary).~~ Chrome temporarily removed their native `position: sticky` implementation.

+In Firefox you you can go to `about:config` and set `layout.css.sticky.enabled` to "true".

 ## Important